-As this calendar year finishes for Topspin, I can’t help but look back at what our team achieved.
+As this calendar year fades for Topspin, I look back at what our team has achieved.
 We have been heads down, working hard to make radical improvements in our products and throughout the company.
 We’ve significantly progressed, and the Topspin team deserves all the credit for being exceptionally productive and fun to work with.

 Sometimes it’s easy to get rubbed the wrong way with terms like “advertising,” “profit,” “LTV,” when talking about art and artists.
 We need to be respectful that art and our human connection to it is highly personal and uniquely important beyond any monetary value we place on it.
 Topspin’s mission is to help artists make a living, and we tend to get excited and obsessed about introducing artists to proven marketing methods that could increase their bottom line.
 We will be championing the use of these standards and speaking in their terminology, but please keep in mind that it’s for a purpose: to help artists make more money.

 Hannah Karp at the Wall Street Journal, wrote a story about the artist-fan data in Topspin and shared the different AVF metrics from several artists.
 For example, Arcade Fire’s is $6.26, Sigur Ros is $10.91, Umphrey’s McGee is $32.96, and the Pixies is $4.26.
 The AVF when looked at in comparison is not helpful because the metric is unique to different artists depending on the number of fans they have, their specific methods of direct marketing, and their product bundling and pricing strategy.